thearyanahmed/mcp-digitalocean/internal/insights/README.md

 # DigitalOcean Insights Tools

-This directory provides tool-based handlers for interacting with DigitalOcean insights-related features via the MCP Server.
+This directory provides tool-based handlers for interacting with insights-related features via the MCP Server.
 All insight operations are exposed as tools that accept structured arguments—no resource URIs are used.
 Pagination and filtering are supported where applicable.

 ## Supported Tools

 ### UptimeCheck

-- **digitalocean-uptimecheck-get**
+- **uptimecheck-get**
     - Get a specific uptimecheck by its ID.
     - Arguments:
         - `ID` (string, required): The uptimecheck ID.

-- **digitalocean-uptimecheck-get-state**
+- **uptimecheck-get-state**
     - Get a specific uptimecheck state by its ID.
     - Arguments:
         - `ID` (string, required): The uptimecheck ID.

-- **digitalocean-uptimecheck-list**
+- **uptimecheck-list**
     - List uptimechecks with pagination.
     - Arguments:
         - `Page` (number, default: 1): Page number.
         - `PerPage` (number, default: 30): Items per page.

-- **digitalocean-uptimecheck-create**
+- **uptimecheck-create**
     - Create a new uptimecheck.
     - Arguments:
         - `Name` (string, required): A human-friendly display name.
-        - `Type`    (string, required) : ping,http or https.
+        - `Type` (string, required): ping, http, or https.
 The type of health check to perform.
-        - `Target`  (string, required)  :The endpoint to perform healthchecks on.
+        - `Target` (string, required): The endpoint to perform healthchecks on.
-        - `Regions` ([]string, required) : An array containing the selected regions to perform healthchecks from. values : "us_east","us_west","eu_west" and "se_asia"
+        - `Regions` (array of strings, required): Selected regions to perform healthchecks from.
+Values: "us_east", "us_west", "eu_west", "se_asia"
-        - `Enabled` (bool, required)     : A boolean value indicating whether the check is enabled/disabled.
+        - `Enabled` (bool, required): Whether the check is enabled/disabled.

-- **digitalocean-uptimecheck-delete**
+- **uptimecheck-delete**
     - Delete a specific uptimecheck by its ID.
     - Arguments:
         - `ID` (string, required): The uptimecheck ID.

-- **digitalocean-uptimecheck-update**
+- **uptimecheck-update**
-    - Update a existing uptimecheck by its ID.
+    - Update an existing uptimecheck by its ID.
     - Arguments:
         - `ID` (string, required): The uptimecheck ID.
         - `Name` (string): A human-friendly display name.
-        - `Type`    (string) : ping,http or https.
+        - `Type` (string): ping, http, or https.
 The type of health check to perform.
-        - `Target`  (string)  :The endpoint to perform healthchecks on.
+        - `Target` (string): The endpoint to perform healthchecks on.
-        - `Regions` ([]string) : An array containing the selected regions to perform healthchecks from. values : " us_east","us_west","eu_west" and "se_asia"
+        - `Regions` (array of strings): Selected regions to perform healthchecks from.
+Values: "us_east", "us_west", "eu_west", "se_asia"
-        - `Enabled` (bool)     : A boolean value indicating whether the check is enabled/disabled.
+        - `Enabled` (bool): Whether the check is enabled/disabled.

 ### UptimeAlert